-If you purchased our trekking poles as part of a combo pack then you will have our higher quality carbon fiber/aluminum trekking poles*.
-These poles have an easy to use clasp locking mechanism.
-If the clasp is fastened and your poles are still slipping, unfasten the clasp, tighten the mechanism using the clear plastic dial and then refasten the clasp.
+If you purchased any of our carbon poles they have an easy to use clasp locking mechanism.
+If the clasp is fastened and your poles are still slipping, unfasten the clasp, tighten the mechanism using the plastic dial and then refasten the clasp.
 You may have to use some pressure to fasten the clasps.

 Our aluminum trekking poles are twist lock, allowing them to have an anti-shock feature.
 To lock these poles simply extend them to the desired height and twist them closed.